plfa/plfa.github.io/src/plfa/part2/Confluence.lagda.md

 Both terms can reduce to `a a`, but the second term requires two steps to get there, not one.

+If we abstract this example, whenever `N —→ N'`, we have two ways to reduce a term of the form `(λ x.
+M) N`:

+    (λ x.
+M) N —→ (λ x.
+M) N′
+    (λ x.
+M) N —→ M [ x := N ]

-To side-step this problem, we'll define an auxiliary reduction relation, called _parallel reduction_, that can perform many reductions simultaneously and thereby satisfy the diamond property.
+To bring these two reductions back together in a single step, we'll define an auxiliary reduction relation, called _parallel reduction_, that can perform many reductions simultaneously and thereby satisfy the diamond property.
 Furthermore, we show that a parallel reduction sequence exists between